AntonS1996/Image-processing/README.md

 # Image-processing
-Digital image processing on C# (desktop application)
+Digital image processing on C#/.NET (desktop application)

 This program is written using .NET Framework.